by Sebastian R Fama

 Intelligence can be an important tool.
 But like any other tool, it can be used for good or evil.
 The critical difference is not our intelligence but rather Godís grace working in us.
 With the help of Godís grace none of His commands are burdensome.
 With Godís grace we see the wisdom in what He requires of us.
 There is no need to figure it out for ourselves.
 Christianity is not a do it yourself project.
 Jesus understood human nature and so He left us a hierarchical Church with Himself as the head.
 Authentic Christian teaching comes from the top down and not the other way around.

-To be sure anyone can be guilty of promoting dissent.
 There are organizations with Catholic sounding names that specialize in publicly attacking the Church.
 One group publishes its own newspaper.
 They run stories that portray the Church in a negative light.
 They are also famous for attacking the orthodoxy of Catholics who are faithful to the Church.
-And of course they portray themselves as the only group you can go to for the truth.
-In some cases retreat houses have become platforms for dissent.
+And of course, they portray themselves as the only group you can go to for the truth.
+In some cases, retreat houses have become platforms for dissent.
 Friendly speakers will present dissenting views in the most pleasant of terms.
 Those who donít have a good understanding of their faith can be easily misled.
 Those responsible would do well to heed the words of our Savior: "Whoever causes one of these little ones who believe in me to sin, it would be better for him to have a great millstone fastened round his neck and to be drowned in the depth of the sea" (Matthew 18:6).

 Catholic universities that were once bulwarks of the faith have in some cases abandoned the faith.
 Professors openly reject Church teaching while at the same time choosing to embrace the values of a declining culture.
 This of course is a betrayal of their mission.
 And all of this is done in the name of academic freedom.
 However, true freedom carries with it the responsibility to be honest.

-Every once in a while a priest or a bishop can be found teaching or promoting dissenting views.
+Sadly, it is also possible to find a priest or a bishop promoting dissenting views.
 History records many such occasions.
 Most of the heresies from the early church were formulated and propagated by members of the clergy.
 The Protestant reformation was started by a priest.
-When members of the clergy stray it can have a devastating effect.
+When members of the clergy stray, it can have a devastating effect.
 Because they occupy positions of authority, what they say is given more credence.
-Thus it has the potential to cause more harm.
+Thus, it has the potential to cause more harm.
 We must always remember that our first allegiance is to Jesus Christ.
 Our relationship with Him must never take a back seat to our relationship with anyone else be they priest or teacher.

 Those who oppose the Church are fond of using dissenters to their advantage.
 Whenever the Church is in the news, media outlets will seek out prominent dissenters to get the "Catholic side of the story."
-Of course what is presented is oftentimes a mischaracterization of the faith.
-This perpetuates an inaccurate view of Catholicism, which of course creates more problems.
-Asking a dissenter for the Catholic view of anything is like asking a bank robber for the copís side of the story.
+Of course, what is presented is oftentimes a mischaracterization of the faith.
+This perpetuates an inaccurate view of Catholicism.

 Dissenters will sometimes accuse loyal Catholics of not being able to think for themselves.
 But it is not a matter of thinking or not thinking for oneself.
 It is a matter of being loyal to Jesus.
 But since we are on the subject letís think about this for a minute.
 Even dissenters will tell you that they worship God.
 You only worship a being that is superior to yourself.
 If a superior being tells you that something should be done in a certain way logically that is the way it should be done.
 To conclude otherwise is, without a doubt, not the product of independent thought.